Chrix2020/ISDM-Group-2-Assignment/Report.md

 Due to the complexity of the travel companies operations, there are a variety of stakeholders that will micro-manage the in house call management center to consistently accommodate customers with a variety of selection of travel packages issued by their Relationship Manager.
 These are:
 1. Relationship Managers (RM) who perform sales of holiday packages alongside with other sales or discounts of other travel packages based on customer feedback.
 2. End-Customers (potential customers).
 Customers who are interested in being offered a travel package by their call agent.
-3. Automatic Call Distributors routes inbound calls to the first available customer.
+3. Automatic Call Distributors routes inbound calls to the first available RM and customer.
   * For outbound callers, System generates a targeted list of customers automatically dialling numbers for each customer to be assigned to a Relationship Manager achieving a similar skill matching score based on their RM Profile and travel package.
 They are issued with           informative and comprehensive information of the travel destination they’ve picked.